ILF Scotland

 • Access to key LA information around known issues including Protection, Fraud and Special Markers (potential risks to workers)

-The proposal is to fund the DPO to employ a dedicated Independent Living Support Officer (or equivalent job title) who will take responsibility for identifying suitable applicants and completing their applications via the ILF portal.
+GCIL will be funded, as part of the pilot, to employ a dedicated Independent Living Support Officer (or equivalent job title) who will take responsibility for identifying suitable applicants and completing their applications via the ILF portal.
 Training in use of the portal and in ILF policies, along with on-going support as required, will be provided by ILF Scotland.
 The successful post holder will be required to liaise with local authority social work teams.
 We would estimate that the Support Officer could complete around 100 applications per year.

-The secondment of a current ILF Scotland Assessor to a DPO can be considered.
+The secondment of a current ILF Scotland Assessor to GCIL may be considered.

 4. Summary